temi-byte/temi-byte.github.io/index.md

 My work sits at the intersection of:

-- scalable backend systems
+- Scalable backend systems
 - LLM-powered applications (RAG, agents)
-- data access, governance, and observability
+- Data access, governance, and observability

 I’m especially interested in how we can make AI systems more useful in real-world workflows and more accessible across languages and contexts.

+If you’re working on something interesting or think we should collaborate, feel free to reach out.

 <br>